 - Coconut Ice Cream: It couldn’t be any easier to make.
 You don’t need an ice cream machine.
 A blender will do.
 Try countless variations for a sweet, light, healthy dessert.
 Read how to make coconut ice cream on this post.

 - In Your Bath: Add two cups of full-fat coconut milk to your bath.
 The after effects: soft, smoothy, glowing skin.
+Read how to make an at-home spa.

 And you can even make your own….

-To make Homemade Coconut Milk
+How to make Homemade Coconut Milk

 - In a large pot, heat water until near boiling temperature (do not bring to a boil)